wiggitywhitney/argo-rollouts-istio-prometheus/README.md

 kubectl -n rollouts-demo-istio describe analysisrun [...]
 ```

+... and they were all yellow!  ♫

 ### What if the new application sucks?

-Simulate a failing application:
+Simulate a failing application.
 ```
 kubectl argo rollouts -n rollouts-demo-istio set image istio-rollout "*=argoproj/rollouts-demo:bad-purple"
 ```

+In a minute or two, the rollout will fail and the application will be rolled out to the previous stable version.

+If it takes a long time to fail, try killing the load generator `hey`.

-The UI seems to have a bug where I can't click into the AnalysisRun and see what failed exactly.
-But I can see it with kubectl by getting and describing the related analysisrun.
+The Argo Rollouts dashboard has a bug where we can't click into the AnalysisRun and see what failed exactly.
+But we can see it with `kubectl` by getting and describing the related `AnalysisRun`.
 ```
 kubectl -n rollouts-demo-istio get analysisrun